2312323123/ERP/README.md

 ---

 #### Configuring Dockerfile and docker-compose.yml for the new service
+docker-compose.yml:
-- Remember to add new db info/actions to content of both db-psql-create_databases.sql and db-psql-init.sql of docker-compose.yml.
+- Add new db info/actions to content of both db-psql-create_databases.sql (take note that you have to paste db name and db user *twice*)
+- Add new db actions to db-psql-init.sql.
 - Add that it depends_on database service, like:
 ```yml
   depends_on:
     - db-psql
 ```
+* When you copy docker-compose.yml service, pay attention to set correct stuff

+Dockerfile:
+* create Dockerfile in new microservice folder
+* you probably can just copy some other working service Dockerfile contents

+---

 #### Some useful Docker commands:
 To completely remove and restart one service in running docker-compose (in this example nginx): \
 `docker-compose rm -svf nginx; docker-compose up -d --build nginx` \
-If you changed just ports: \
+If you changed just ports / or want to add newly created service to running docker compose: \
 `docker-compose up -d`

 #### Adding to nginx: